V Elections

 1. The immediate past President will act as Chief Electoral Officer.
 If the immediate past President is unwilling or unable to serve, the President will appoint another past President as Chief Electoral Officer.

 2. The Chief Electoral Officer will rule on any questions relating to the nomination and election procedures.
-They may seek the advice of the Governance and Equality Committee but their rulings are final.
+They may seek the advice of the Governance and Equity Committee but their rulings are final.
 A declaration by the Chief Electoral Officer of the result will be determinative of the elections.
+(24-03-A, Feb 2024)

-1. The Chief Executive Officer conducts the elections for Vice President and for the Board.
+1. The Chief Executive Officer conducts the election for Vice President.

-2. Before sending the ballots, the Chief Executive Officer will publish information about the candidates for Vice President, the recommended slate of candidates for vacant position on the Board of Directors and all other eligible candidates, including a report describing how the recommended slate meets the identified skills, competencies and demographics, for access by the electors and all members of the Association.
+2. Before sending the ballots, the Chief Executive Officer will publish information about the candidates, for access by the electors and all members of the Association.

-3. The Chief Executive Officer will send a ballot to the electors for each election.
+3. The Chief Executive Officer will send a ballot to the electors.
 Ballots may be sent by regular mail or by electronic or other communications means.
 The last date for return of the ballots shall be not less than 45 days following the date they are sent to the electors by regular mail, or not less than 30 days following the date they are sent by electronic or other communications means.

-4. The candidate receiving the most votes for Vice President is elected.
+4. The candidate receiving the most votes is elected.

 36. Death, Incapacity or Withdrawal